Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Numerical Results

 \subsection{Impact of network scale and connectivity}

-This set of simulations investigates the scalability of NetLASSO with respect to network parameters $(m, \rho)$, for fixed problem parameters $(N,d,s)$.
-In particular, Theorem~\ref{theorem:main} established the convergence of NetLASSO requiring $\rho \lesssim m^{-8} \kappa^{-4}$.
-To validate this condition, we conduct the following simulations.

-\textbf{(i)} \textbf{Fixed network connectivity $\rho$ and increasing $m$:} The condition $\rho \lesssim m^{-8} \kappa^{-4}$ requires a better connectivity for a network involving more agents.
-To test the necessity of this condition, we run NetLASSO on the networks with increasing size $m = 50, 625, 1250, 2500$.
+This set of simulations investigates the scalability of DGT with respect to network parameters $(m, \rho)$, for fixed problem parameters $(N,d,s)$.
+In particular, Theorem~\ref{theorem:main} established the convergence of DGT under condition $\rho \lesssim m^{-8} \kappa^{-4}$, which requires better connectivity for a network involving more agents.
+To test the necessity of this condition, we run DGT on networks with increasing size $m = 50, 625, 1250, 2500$.
 Correspondingly we varied the edge connectivity probability $p = 0.87, 0.4, 0.23, 0.15$ in order to keep $\rho$ roughly constant, equal to $\approx 0.18$.
 The problem parameters are set to be $N = 2500$, $d = 5000$, $s = \lceil \sqrt{d} \rceil$.
-The step size is chosen via grid search choosing the one yielding fastest convergence.
+The step size is chosen via grid search and set to be the one yielding the fastest convergence.
 All curves reported for this simulation in one trial are conducted on the same problem instance for different network configurations.
 The result is averaged over $100$ trials and is reported in Fig~\ref{fig:impossibility}.
-Observe that keeping the connectivity of the graph constant while increasing the number of agents leads to a degradation of the achievable rate and estimation error.
+Observe that keeping the graph's connectivity constant while increasing the number of agents leads to a degradation of the achievable rate and estimation error.

-Additionally, we empirically demonstrate that for Erd\H{o}s-R\'{e}nyi graphs with connectivity $\rho = \mathcal{O}(1/\sqrt{m}))$--achieved by fixing the network connectivity probability $p$--NetLASSO converges under a growing network size.
+Additionally, we empirically demonstrate that for Erd\H{o}s-R\'{e}nyi graphs with connectivity $\rho = \mathcal{O}(1/\sqrt{m}))$--achieved by fixing the network connectivity probability $p$--DGT converges under a growing network size.
 The result is reported in Fig.~\ref{fig:empirical_rho}.
-The simulation is conducted under the same setting as Fig.~\ref{fig:impossibility} except $p$ is set to be $0.87$.
-This suggests that the condition $\rho \lesssim m^{-8} \kappa^{-4}$ might be more restrictive than what needed in practice, which is an artifact of our analysis.
+The simulation is conducted under the same setting as Fig.~\ref{fig:impossibility} except for $p$ set to be $0.87$.
+The simulation suggests that the convergence condition $\rho \lesssim m^{-8} \kappa^{-4}$ might be more restrictive than what is needed in practice, which could be an artifact of our analysis.